-SUNPOWER CORPORATION PROXY FOR 2017 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+SUNPOWER CORPORATION PROXY FOR 2018 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned stockholder of SUNPOWER CORPORATION, a Delaware corporation, hereby acknowledges the Notice of the 2017 Annual Meeting of Stockholders and Proxy Statement, and hereby appoints Thomas H. Werner, Charles D. Boynton and Ken Mahaffey, and each of them, as proxies and attorneys-in-fact with full power to each of substitution, on behalf and in the name of the undersigned, to represent, vote and act on behalf of the undersigned at the 2017 Annual Meeting of Stockholders of SunPower Corporation to be held on April 27, 2017, at 12:00 p.m.
-Pacific Time, at www.virtualshareholdermeeting.com/SPWR2017 and at any adjournment or postponement thereof, and to vote all shares of Common Stock that the undersigned would be entitled to vote, if then and there personally present, on all matters coming before the meeting.
+The undersigned stockholder of SUNPOWER CORPORATION, a Delaware corporation, hereby acknowledges the Notice of the 2018 Annual Meeting of Stockholders and Proxy Statement, each dated April 6, 2018 and hereby appoints Thomas H. Werner, Charles D. Boynton and Kenneth L. Mahaffey, and each of them, as proxies and attorneys-in-fact with full power to each of substitution, on behalf and in the name of the undersigned, to represent, vote and act on behalf of the undersigned at the 2018 Annual Meeting of Stockholders of SunPower Corporation to be held on May 17, 2018, at 9:00 a.m.
+Pacific Time, at www.virtualshareholdermeeting.com/SPWR2018 and at any adjournment or postponement thereof, and to vote all shares of Common Stock that the undersigned would be entitled to vote, if then and there personally present, on all matters coming before the meeting.
 A majority of such attorneys-in-fact or substitutes as shall be present and shall act at said meeting or any adjournment or postponement thereof (or if only one shall represent and act, then that one) shall have and may exercise all the powers of said attorneys-in-fact hereunder.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN, OR IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED FOR (1) THE ELECTION OF EACH OF THE DIRECTOR NOMINEES; FOR (2) THE APPROVAL, IN AN ADVISORY VOTE, OF OUR NAMED EXECUTIVE OFFICER COMPENSATION; 1 YEAR ON (3) THE PROPOSAL TO APPROVE, IN AN ADVISORY VOTE, WHETHER A STOCKHOLDER ADVISORY VOTE ON OUR NAMED EXECUTIVE OFFICER COMPENSATION SHOULD BE HELD EVERY (A) ONE YEAR, (B) TWO YEARS, OR (C) THREE YEARS; AND FOR (4) THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2017; AND WILL BE VOTED AS SAID PROXIES DEEM ADVISABLE ON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN, OR IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED FOR (1) THE ELECTION OF EACH OF THE DIRECTOR NOMINEES; FOR (2) THE APPROVAL, IN AN ADVISORY VOTE, OF OUR NAMED EXECUTIVE OFFICER COMPENSATION; AND FOR (3) THE RATIFICATION OF INDEPENDENT REGISTERED ACCOUNTING FIRM; AND AS SAID PROXIES DEEM ADVISABLE ON SUCH MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.